rossshannon/pincushion/README.md

 Your API token is a way to grant applications or websites the ability to send bookmarks to your Pinboard account, without having to give them your password.

-To add the bookmarklet to your browser, simply add a bookmark and use the following text as the URL:
+To add the bookmarklet to your browser, simply add a new bookmark, give it any name you want, and use the following text as the URL:

     javascript:q=location.href;d=(window.getSelection?window.getSelection():document.getSelection?document.getSelection():document.selection.createRange().text);p=document.title;void(open('https://rossshannon.github.io/pincushion/?user=USERNAME&token=API_TOKEN&url='+encodeURIComponent(q)+'&description='+encodeURIComponent(d)+'&title='+encodeURIComponent(p),'Pinboard','toolbar=yes,width=600,height=700,left=50,top=50'));